Scalar field dark matter with two components: combined approach from particle physics and cosmology: Conclusions

-In any case, a large part of DM according to our model, is composed of a complex scalar field, called {\it classical}, which has zero interaction with the rest of the matter, beyond the gravitational one.
+In any case, according to BBN and $z_\mathrm{eq}$ analysis, a large part of $\Omega_\mathrm{DM}$ in our two field models, is required to be the classical complex scalar field, which has zero interaction with the rest of the matter, beyond the gravitational one.
 In order to understand more of its properties, different types of experiments have to be developed.
-For instance, the distribution of the complex scalar field in the vicinity of a black hole, so called black hole wigs \cite{Barranco:2012qs}, has a very particular density distribution which, in turn, affects the dynamics of light and observable matter in such vicinity in a characteristic way.
-It is important to look, as discussed and done in \cite{Nunez:2015vld} for instance, for possible observable (gravitational) consequences of one type or another of dark matter model, in order to be able to discard or make more robust a given proposition for describing that quarter of the total density of the Universe which we call dark matter.
+For instance, the distribution of the complex scalar field in the vicinity of a black hole, so called black hole wigs \cite{Barranco:2012qs}, has a very particular density distribution which, in turn, affects the dynamics of light and observable matter the vicinity in a characteristic way.
+It is important to look, as discussed and done in \cite{Nunez:2015vld} for instance, for possible observable (gravitational) consequences of one type or another of dark matter model, in order to be able to discard or make more robust a given proposition for describing that quarter of the total density of the Universe that we call dark matter.